 POSTCARD WORKSHOP

-We hosted a workshop as part of the Meri-Rastila Block Party 2025, where locals were invited to write post cards from their favorite places in the neighborhood.
-In the postcards residents shared their memories of these places and put into words what the significance of their everyday environment.
+We hosted a workshop as part of the Meri-Rastila Block Party 2025, where local residents were invited to write postcards from their favourite places in the neighbourhood.
+In these postcards, they shared memories of the area and reflected on the significance of their everyday environment.

 The workshop was part of the Geography of Memories project funded by Alfred Kordelin Foundation and City of Helsinki.